Bacteriophage

 A bacteriophage (/bækˈtɪriəʊfeɪdʒ/), also known informally as a phage (/'feɪdʒ/), is a virus that infects and replicates within bacteria.
 The term is derived from Ancient Greek φαγεῖν (phagein) 'to devour' and bacteria.
 Bacteriophages are composed of proteins that encapsulate a DNA or RNA genome, and may have structures that are either simple or elaborate.
 Their genomes may encode as few as four genes (e.g. MS2) and as many as hundreds of genes.
 Phages replicate within the bacterium following the injection of their genome into its cytoplasm.

 Bacteriophages are among the most common and diverse entities in the biosphere.
 Bacteriophages are ubiquitous viruses, found wherever bacteria exist.
-It is estimated there are more than 10^{31} bacteriophages on the planet, more than every other organism on Earth, including bacteria, combined.
-Viruses are the most abundant biological entity in the water column of the world's oceans, and the second largest component of biomass after prokaryotes, where up to 9x10^{8} virions per millilitre have been found in microbial mats at the surface, and up to 70% of marine bacteria may be infected by bacteriophages.
+It is estimated there are more than 10^{31} bacteriophages on the planet, more than every living organism on Earth, including bacteria, combined.
+Viruses are the most abundant biological entity in the water column of the world's oceans, and the second largest component of biomass after prokaryotes, where up to 9×10^8 virions per millilitre have been found in microbial mats at the surface, and up to 70% of marine bacteria may be infected by bacteriophages.

-Bacteriophages were used from the 1920s as an alternative to antibiotics in the former Soviet Union and Central Europe, as well as in France and Brazil.
+Bacteriophages were used from the 1920s as an alternative to antibiotics in the Soviet Union and Central Europe, as well as in France and Brazil.
 They are seen as a possible therapy against multi-drug-resistant strains of many bacteria.

 Bacteriophages are known to interact with the immune system both indirectly via bacterial expression of phage-encoded proteins and directly by influencing innate immunity and bacterial clearance.
 Phage–host interactions are becoming increasingly important areas of research.